Mulberry Street (Manhattan): Notable buildings

 The Puck Building stands near the north end of the street on the southwest corner of Houston Street.
 Further south is Saint Patrick's Old Cathedral, standing in its churchyard.
-Church of the Most Precious Blood, at 113 Baxter Street, was built by Italians, who as new immigrants were not allowed to worship in the main Churches of Transfiguration nor St. Patrick's Old Cathedral.
-Below Prince Street (no, 247) is the former Ravenite Social Club, where wire taps acquired evidence that sent John Gotti to prison.
+The Church of the Most Precious Blood, at 113 Baxter Street, was built by Italians, who as new immigrants were not allowed to worship in the main Churches of Transfiguration nor St. Patrick's Old Cathedral.
+Below Prince Street (no. 247) is the former Ravenite Social Club, where wire taps acquired evidence that sent John Gotti to prison.

-An Italian-American Museum is at 155 Mulberry and Grand Street.
+The Italian American Museum is at 155 Mulberry and Grand Street in the building that used to house the Italian immigrant bank Banca Stabile.

 Culture

 Social structure

 The New York Times sent its reporters to characterize the Little Italy/Mulberry neighborhood in May 1896:

 They are laborers; toilers in all grades of manual work; they are artisans, they are junkman, and here, too, dwell the rag pickers....There is a monster colony of Italians who might be termed the commercial or shop keeping community of the Latins.
 Here are all sorts of stores, pensions, groceries, fruit emporiums, tailors, shoemakers, wine merchants, importers, musical instrument makers....There are notaries, lawyers, doctors, apothecaries, undertakers....
 There are more bankers among the Italians than among any other foreigners except the Germans in the city.